redislabs-training/ru204/admin-training/lab-setup/vm-config-overview/README.md

 # VM Setup - Overview

-Each VM provides the following.
+A finished VM includes the following.

+![](../images/00-vm-overview.png)

 Nodes run in containers, but they look like VMs because they have hostnames and IPs.

 All someone needs to use a VM is its public IP and VNC password.

-![](../images/00-vm-overview.png)

 ## Building VMs